amninder07/Induction-program-/README.md

 ## Day 2
 ### 1 August 2025
 #### My second day at GNDEC started gathering at the auditorium, Dr. Priya Darshani mam gave lecture on 'universal human values'.
 That was a very educational lecture, she explained us how interal as well as external happiness can he obtained.
-Then Dr. Arvind Dhingra sir
+#### Then Dr. Arvind Dhingra sir gave lecture on student development.
+#### Maths and English proficiency tests were also conducted by the seniors.

+## Day 3
+### 2 August 2025
+#### My third day began with lecture of Dr. Priyadarshi